Multiband dispersion and warped vortices of strongly-interacting photons: Results

-By contrast, the dual-band Dirac-like model, Eq.~\eqref{eq:twothree}, naturally enforces the light-cone limits, as seen in Fig.~\ref{fig:Dirac}f.
+By contrast, our dual-band Dirac-like model, Eq.~\eqref{eq:two}, naturally enforces the light-cone limits, as seen in Fig.~\ref{fig:Dirac}d.
 Furthermore, since two-photon interaction starts only at $R=|r|$ in the dual-band model, the vortices shift forward by $\Delta R$.
-This shift can thus be understood as a consequence of the light-cones limits imposed on the phase pattern in Fig.~\ref{fig:Dirac}f.
+This shift can thus be understood as a consequence of the light-cones limits imposed on the phase pattern in Fig.~\ref{fig:Dirac}d.

 For three photons, the impact of the multiband dispersion is more pronounced and includes symmetry reduction.
 We first analyze this effect analytically.
-The space $(x_1,x_2,x_3)$ is divided into sections based on the number of photons inside the medium (Fig.~\ref{fig:Dirac}d).
+The space $(x_1,x_2,x_3)$ is divided into sections based on the number of photons inside the medium (Fig.~\ref{fig:Dirac}b).
 The faces of the three-photon section $\zero<x_{1,2,3}<\len$ (gray shaded) act as effective light-cone boundaries, warping the wavefunction.
 To understand the warping symmetry, we identify two types of regions in that section: Three `single ahead' regions, where a single photon propagates ahead of a tight photon pair (\textit{e.g.}, $x_1\approx x_2< x_3$, or $\upzeta<0$ for $\upeta\approx0$), and three `pair ahead' regions, where a single photon lags behind a pair (\textit{e.g.}, $x_3<x_1\approx x_2$, or $\upzeta>0$ for $\upeta\approx0$).
-The single-ahead regions of the wavefunction evolve predominantly from the section edges (green lines in Fig.~\ref{fig:Dirac}d,g-i), while the pair-ahead regions evolve from the face centers (red lines).
+The single-ahead regions of the wavefunction evolve predominantly from the section edges (green lines in Fig.~\ref{fig:Dirac}b,e-g), while the pair-ahead regions evolve from the face centers (red lines).